dyuk01/blog/_posts/2024-06-19-DefenseGame.markdown

 > Uses list or heap to store and pop the maximum number of defeated enemies in a round

 ## Code
-I implemented both methods to compare the runtime difference,
+I implemented both methods to compare the runtime difference,<br>
+1.
 ```python
 def solution(n, k, enemy):
     for i in range(len(enemy) - 2):